metrorailings/OwlBlog/content/posts/week-2-circa-picks.md

 **Dallas covers if**
 their offense can dominate time of possession by emphasizing the ground game.
 Very possible given Brandon Staley seems more committed to pass coverage than rushing defense.
 His lightly-manned defensive fronts worry me here - it's not easy bringing down Ezekiel Elliott with just five or six men stationed in the box.

+***

+### Raiders @ Steelers (-6)

+***

+#### _Latest Results_

+Ravens @ **Ravens** (MNF)
+**Steelers** @ Bills

+#### _Key Injuries_

+Josh Jacobs may not suit up on game day due to lingering injuries.
+Kenyan Drake should be able to step up in relief duty, though it's unlikely he'll completely make up for Jacobs lost production.

+#### _History_

+These two teams haven't met in a while.
+But the last couple times the Raiders danced with a truly top-tier defense, those affairs didn't end well.
+The Buccaneers, for example, dropped over 40 points on them last year.
+Likewise, Indianapolis left track marks all over the Raiders en route to a decisive victory.
+In fairness though, Derek Carr and company actually exceeded my expectations in their match against Tampa, given their entire offensive line was slammed by COVID regulations.

+####